In addition to Yuri Alberto: Corinthians prioritizes hiring a midfielder | Corinthians

 Striker Yuri Alberto, who is about to be loaned by Zenit, from Russia, should not be the only reinforcement hired by Corinthians in the next transfer window.
-The club also lacks a midfielder, as Paulinho suffered a ligament injury and will only return in 2023.
+The club also sees the lack of a midfielder, as Paulinho suffered a ligament injury and will only return in 2023.

 In a press conference on Saturday night, coach Vítor Pereira pointed out the two positions as priorities.
 And he said further signings will depend on players leaving the window.